0xbtk/portfolio/README.md

 # About btk

-Benterki Ayoub aka [`btk`](https://code4rena.com/@btk), I'm an independent smart contract security researcher with no tech background.
-I've discovered many security vulnerabilities (i.e. HMs) doing Code4rena contests.
-However, i've mainly been doing team audit with @PashovAuditingGroup since May 2024 and that's it.
+I'm an independent smart contract security researcher with no tech background.
+That's it.

 ### My best QA reports